Child Custody and Visitation

 Both legal and physical custody can be awarded as sole custody or joint custody.
 In cases where sole legal custody is awarded, that parent will have the ability to make all decisions regarding the child’s needs.
 When joint legal custody is awarded, both parents must discuss these issues and come to an agreement on the decision.
 Similarly, when sole physical custody is granted, it means the child will live with that parent all the time.
 When parents have joint custody, the child will split time in both residences.

 In situations where one parent receives sole physical custody, the other parent will typically be awarded visitation rights.
 This refers to the amount of time that parent gets to spend with the child.
 Visitation schedules typically spell out the specific days and times the non-custodial parent can spend with the child.

 In some instances, the non-custodial parent may only be granted supervised visitation rights.
 When this occurs, the custodial parent or another adult must be present at all times during time spent with the child.

 As part of the mediation process, our attorney-mediators will help you and your spouse craft a child custody agreement that works for both parents while keeping the best interests of the child as the top priority.
 We can help you establish a parenting plan that allows both parents to enjoy meaningful time with the children.

-If you're concerned about child custody arrangements and would like to learn more about how our divorce mediation services can help you resolve these matters, please contact Split Simple using the form on this page or call (855) 665-9920 today to schedule a free consultation.
-We serve clients in Boulder, Denver, Aurora and throughout the Front Range of Colorado.
+If you’re concerned about child custody arrangements and would like to learn more about how our divorce mediation services can help you resolve these matters, please contact Split Simple using the form on this page or call (855) 665-9920 today to schedule a free consultation for Chicago divorce mediation and uncontested divorce services in Denver.